awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 We recommend using partitions only if you understand the structure of the data and how it's processed\.

+You can either import the entire dataset or sample a portion of it\.
+For a Databricks database, it provides the following sampling options:
++ None – Import the entire dataset\.
++ First K – Sample the first K rows of the dataset, where K is an integer that you specify\.
++ Randomized – Takes a random sample of a size that you specify\.
++ Stratified – Takes a stratified random sample\.
+A stratified sample preserves the ratio of values in a column\.

 Use the following procedure to import your data from a Databricks database\.

 To import data from Databricks, do the following\.